CSCfi/allas-cli-utils/help/a-publish.md

                     lists the objects that are available in the bucket in the time when this page is accessed.
 This dynamic indexing tool can list only up to 1000 files.
  --input-list       List of files to be uploaded.
+ -A, --sw, --swift  Use Allas with swift protocol.

+ -S, --s3, --s3cmd  Use Allas with S3 protocol.

+ -L, --lumi         Upload data to Lumi-O with S3 protocol in stead of the default storage server.

 ```